Trigger types

 Pausing a schedule

-- The Next fires preview shows the saved schedule, not your draft edits — trustworthy readout of what’s actually going to run
+- The Next fires preview shows the saved schedule, not your draft edits, so it’s a trustworthy readout of what’s actually going to run

 - You can combine a Schedule trigger with a Manual or Webhook trigger on the same workflow.
 Each is an independent entrypoint that converges on the same downstream logic.